 Figure 2: Word cloud of 20 most frequent words of phrases in the story of Little Red Riding Hood.
 Text taken from the original telling of Little Red Riding Hood by Charles Perrault.
 Words and phrases derived using [ 2].
 Outline derived from the piece, “Little Red Riding Hood” by J.W.
 Smith.

-Several computational tools have emerged over the past decade and become popular for their focus on attempting to resolve these issues in data contextualization.
+Several computational tools have emerged and become popular over the past decade for their focus on attempting to resolve these issues in data contextualization.
 We will highlight four, and while others exist, we focus on tools representative and most popular for their respective properties.
 First is MetaboAnalyst, which relies largely on set enrichment methods for analysis of data, or looking at the belongingness of sets of significantly changed analytes (i.e., metabolite, protein, or gene measurements), for extracting interesting information.
 While network visualization is available, it focuses primarily on interaction networks, and its ability to extract regulatory information is limited, particularly in an automated fashion [ 3,4].
 Second is Cytoscape, which serves as a general go-to platform for representing biological or other networks.
 One strength of Cytoscape is the ability to design apps or plug-ins to develop customized analyses.
 However, comprehensive regulatory identification methods are unavailable [5].
 MetExplore focuses on the curation of networks and is